Sergix/arm-microprocessor-simulator/README.md

 - Simulated RAM with checksums
 - Unit tests
   - All `lib::memory` logic
-  - Not many for disassembly, decoding, or `instruction` building
+  - A few for disassembly, decoding, and `instruction` building
-  - Testing `lib::execute` for instructions is currently not feasible due to threading model (but *may* be possible)
 - Disassembly table (with accurate assembly)
 - Register viewer (r0..15)
 - Flags display